10 Bridges to GIS software

 st_as_sf()

 The resulting polygons (segments) represent areas with similar values.
 They can also be further aggregated into larger polygons using various techniques, such as clustering (e.g., k-means), regionalization (e.g., SKATER) or supervised classification methods.
-You can try to do it in Exercises.
+You can try to do it in the Exercises.

 R also has other tools to achieve the goal of creating polygons with similar values (so-called segments).
-It includes the SegOptim package (Gonçalves et al. 2019) that allows running several image segmentation algorithms and supercells (Nowosad and Stepinski 2022) that implements superpixels algorithm SLIC to work with geospatial data.
+It includes the SegOptim package (Gonçalves et al. 2019) that allows running several image segmentation algorithms and supercells package (Nowosad and Stepinski 2022) that implements superpixels algorithm SLIC to work with geospatial data.

 10.4 GRASS GIS

 The U.S. Army - Construction Engineering Research Laboratory (USA-CERL) created the core of the Geographical Resources Analysis Support System (GRASS GIS) (Table 10.1; Neteler and Mitasova (2008)) from 1982 to 1995.
 Academia continued this work since 1997.
-Similar to SAGA, GRASS GIS focused on raster processing in the beginning while only later, since GRASS GIS 6.0, adding advanced vector functionality (Bivand, Pebesma, and Gómez-Rubio 2013).
+Similar to SAGA, GRASS GIS focused on raster processing in the beginning while, only later since GRASS GIS 6.0, adding advanced vector functionality (Bivand, Pebesma, and Gómez-Rubio 2013).

 GRASS GIS stores the input data in an internal database.
 With regard to vector data, GRASS GIS is by default a topological GIS, i.e., it only stores the geometry of adjacent features once.
 SQLite is the default database driver for vector attribute management, and attributes are linked to the geometry, i.e., to the GRASS GIS database, via keys (GRASS GIS vector management).